Design/Marketing

 We were just some dudes that loved Smash Bros, and we wanted to build something to make it better.
 So we teamed up and made it happen.
 We went on hikes, traveled to tournaments together, and grinded long hours in coffee shops to meet our (self-imposed) deadlines.
 I also had to work remotely for a long period of time during my travels.

 As a designer, I played a crucial role in building the foundation of our product.
-Using Framer, I solo designed and developed our Prelaunch page which boasted a whopping 60% conversion rate (over 350 signups over 600 unique page visits).
+Using Framer, I solo designed and developed our Prelaunch page which got us over 350 signups on release.
 People were rabid to become beta testers and get early access to our tool.
-I worked closely with one of the developers to build out the rest of the front end, ensuring that our offering was not only functional but also intuitive and user-friendly.

 Simultaneously, I took on the responsibility of marketing our brand and product.
 Through strategic campaigns and digital initiatives, I worked to create awareness, attract customers, and build a loyal user base.
 From crafting compelling content to leveraging social media platforms, I tapped into my marketing skills to spread the word and generate buzz around our company.